snazzyatoms/ProShield/FAQ.md

 ---

-**Q: Do I need to delete my config for 1.2.4?**
+**Q: Do I need to delete my config for 1.2.5?**
-A: ⚠️ Yes, in some cases.
+A: ⚠️ Yes.
-Because of major **config restructuring** in 1.2.4, you may need to:
+Because of major **config and messages.yml restructuring** in 1.2.5, you may need to:
 1. Stop the server.
 2. Delete `/plugins/ProShield/`.
-3. Restart to regenerate fresh configs.
+3. Restart to regenerate fresh configs and messages.
 4. Reapply your custom edits.

 ---